-The film tells the story of Adèle (played by Adèle Exarchopoulos), a high school student who, after briefly dating a boy and later sneaking a sweet kiss with a girl, falls in love with an alluring blue haired beauty.
-The film introduces Adèle by showing us a normal day in her life.
-Kechiche follows Adèle through the mundane events of her day at school and at home, largely by looking at her face.
+The film tells the story of Adèle (played by Adèle Exarchopoulos), a high school student who, after briefly dating a boy and later sneaking a sweet kiss with a girl, falls in love with an alluring blue-haired beauty.
+The film introduces Adèle by showing us a typical day in her life.
+Kechiche follows Adèle through the mundane events of her day at school and home, mainly by looking at her face.
 The effect of these close-ups is not so much to give us an understanding of Adele’s internal life but to feel the power of her physical, sensual experience.
-This is evident by the type of actions in which we see Adèle: sleeping on the bus on her way to school, sitting through conversations with her friends, eating dinner with her parents, sleeping again in her bed.
-The emphasis is on her body and its needs, and throughout these scenes she is shown to be almost child-like, a pure being feeling her way through life.
+This is evident by the type of actions in which we see Adèle: sleeping on the bus on her way to school, sitting through conversations with her friends, eating dinner with her parents, and sleeping again in her bed.
+The emphasis is on her body and its needs, and throughout these scenes, she is shown to be almost child-like, a pure being feeling her way through life.

 A lover’s gaze…

 At almost three hours, the film has an accumulative effect.
-We have seen so much of Adèle and Emma’s relationship, the feeling is of having lived through it all.
-In the end the close-up opens up, and the pain is in the distance, to see from afar the arm of your lover around somebody else’s waist.
+We have seen so much of Adèle and Emma’s relationship; the feeling is of having lived through it all.
+In the end, the close-up opens up, and the pain is in the distance, to see from afar the arm of your lover around somebody else’s waist.
 We feel the heartbreak, as we have deeply felt everything else.

 Bello, Nene.
 Lo lograste!
 Un abrazo.